LawrenceWarren/team16_project/README.md

 In order to use the react and route to link to another page, the above two packages should be installed using commain line instruction.

+### `npm install react-bootstrap bootstrap`

+Install this to use the card library implemented in the Accomodation page.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).